(Discrete Mathematics Techniques I)

 [Writing out the first sum and gathering like cubes gives:]

-, which is the desired second recurrence.
+which is the desired second recurrence.

-The result, after (much more hairy) algebraic simplification, is:
+which after algebraic simplification, is:

 A table of the first few values is